davestewart/nuxt-content-assets/demo/content/index.md

 - [Image in parent folder](/recipes/sicilian-fish-stew)
 - [Image in parent folder, with src as frontmatter variable](/recipes/turkey-casserole)

-## Media

-As well as other file types:
+As well as linking and embedding other file types:

 - [Media and files](/media)